An Easy One Day in Bruges Itinerary (2026)

 Are you wondering what to do in Bruges if you only have a day?
-I live in Belgium and Bruges is one of my favourite places to go for a day trip.
-This is because the city is easy to explore on foot and it never loses its charm.
-Here is the most beautiful one day in Bruges itinerary.
+I’ve lived in Belgium for 10 years and it’s still one of my favourite places for a day trip.
+This small city is easy to explore on foot and its medieval centre is remarkably intact.
+This one day Bruges itinerary is designed to help you experience the city at a comfortable pace.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.